rocky-linux/documentation/docs/books/learning_ansible/06-large-scale-infrastructure.md

 client2                    : ok=2    changed=0    unreachable=0    failed=0    skipped=1    rescued=0    ignored=0
 ```

-As you can see, functionnality2 is only play on the client1.
+As you can see, `functionnality2` is only played on the client1.

 ## Benefits

-By following the advice given in the ansible documentation, you will quickly obtain a :
+By following the advice given in the Ansible documentation, you will quickly obtain a:

 * easily maintainable source code even if it contains a large number of roles
 * a relatively fast, repeatable compliance system that you can apply partially or completely
 * can be adapted on a case-by-case basis and by servers
-* the specificities of your information system are separated from the code, easily auditable, centralized in the inventory files of your configuration management.
+* the specifics of your information system are separated from the code, easily audit-able, and centralized in the inventory files of your configuration management.